code4it-dev/c4it-hugo/content/article/2023/106-unit-tests-without-interfaces/index.md

 toc: true
 summary: "C# devs have the bad habit of creating interfaces for every non-DTO class because «we need them for mocking!».
 Are you sure it's the only way?"
 images:
   - /blog/unit-tests-without-interfaces/featuredImage.png
 ---

-One of the most common traits of C# developers is the excessive usage of interfaces.
+One of the most common traits of C# developers is the **excessive usage of interfaces**.

 For every non-DTO class we define, we usually also create the related interface.
 Most of the time, we don't need it because we have multiple implementations of an interface.
-Instead, we say that **we need an interface to enable mocking**.
+Instead, **we say that we need an interface to enable mocking**.

 That's true; it's pretty straightforward to mock an interface: lots of libraries, like Moq and NSubstitute, allow you to create mocks and pass them to the class under test.
 What if there were another way?

 In this article, we will learn how to have complete control over a dependency while having the concrete class, and not the related interface, injected in the constructor.

-## What .NET developers always do
+## C# devs always add interfaces, just in case

 If you're a developer like me, you've been taught something like this:

 > One of the SOLID principles is Dependency Inversion; to achieve it, you need Dependency Injection.
 The best way to do that is by creating an interface, injecting it in the consumer's constructor, and then mapping the interface and the concrete class.

-Sometimes, somebody explains that we don't need interfaces to achieve Dependency Injection.
+Sometimes, somebody explains that **we don't need interfaces to achieve Dependency Injection**.
 However, there are generally two arguments proposed by those who keep using interfaces everywhere: the "in case I need to change the database" argument and, even more often, the "without interfaces, I cannot create mocks".

 Are we sure?

-### The "changing the database" argument
+### The "Just in case I need to change the database" argument

 One phrase that I often hear is: